WillBurland/OpenCL-Ray-Tracer/README.md

 ## About the project

 Build on top of [Ray-Tracer-Legacy](https://github.com/Will1162/Ray-Tracer-Legacy), which ran on the CPU, as a single thread.
-This was slow, so I decided to convert the entire codebase into an OpenCL project, so that it would run in parellel.
-The conversion process took some time, as I needed to learn the quirks of programming with OpenCL and GPUs in general, but this repository continues from where the legacy project was last commited to.
+This was slow, so I decided to convert the entire codebase into an OpenCL project, so that it would run in parallel.
+The conversion process took some time, as I needed to learn the quirks of programming with OpenCL and GPUs in general, but this repository continues from where the legacy project was last committed to and has been improved upon greatly since then.

-The inspiration and general implementation techniques came from Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-As development platforms varied, I had to find ways to adapt Peter's code to work with my own codebase, especially as OpenCL does not yet support C++ features such as classes, as it is based on C99.
+The initial inspiration and general implementation techniques came from Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+As development platforms varied, the book using C++ a CPU workflow, and myself using OpenCL and a GPU workflow, I had to find ways to adapt Peter's code to work with my own codebase, especially as OpenCL does not yet support C++ features such as classes, as it is based on C99 and has many random quirks that can make it confusing to work with.

 ## Sample image from a recent commit